Palashio/maple/README.md

 # maple

 **A processing and logical encoding platform for medical images.
-Obtain medical encodings for your tasks automatically.**
+Get the attention encodings in one-click.**

 </div>
 # maple